sjacob2019/Credit-Card-Fraud-Detection/README.md

 Through a combination of these learning techniques, we hope to develop a holistic analysis of how various machine learning algorithms handle the classification of the legitimacy of credit card transactions.

-For this midterm report, we have chosen to focus on unsupervised learning methods, specifically K-Means, Gaussian Mixture Model (GMM), and Density-Based Spatial Clustering of Applications with Noise (DBSCAN).

 # 3 Data Collection

 Fortunately, the problem we are exploring has been researched before and there are datasets available for us to use online.
 We ultimately decided to work with a dataset found on [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud), since it is composed of real-life data samples and has 284,807 transactions listed.
 These transactions came from a period of two days by European card holders in September 2013.